 Music’s melodic and rhythmic patterns awaken and stimulate neural pathways in the brain which help develop memory, math skills, as well as powers abstract and creative thinking.
 Favorite songs and dances build on each child’s natural love of movement and music.
 Students in First Grade build on their harmonic and vocal skills as well as begin to learn musical notation while building their appreciation for all types of music.

 Students develop physical skills and sportsmanship in PE that allow them to participate and derive enjoyment from sustained, vigorous physical activity.
 Teamwork, fair play, and doing one’s best are always emphasized as is exercise as a healthy life habit to acquire.

-The Wood Acres School is most proud of its designation as an International Spanish Academy from the Embassy of Spain and the Consulate of Spain in Washington, DC.
-This recognition has been awarded to less than 100 schools in the United States and Canada for outstanding programming and commitment to the development of bilingual graduates.
-As part of this strong academic focus, Spanish classes for first graders are expanded in time and frequency, meeting three times weekly.
-Students build on their early language skills acquired in Kindergarten and begin to learn verbs and short sentences as well as expand their vocabularies.
+Spanish classes for first graders are expanded in time and frequency, meeting three times weekly.
+Students build on their early language skills acquired in kindergarten and begin to learn verbs and short sentences as well as expand their vocabularies.
 To aid in comprehension, the students are taught in Spanish to immerse them in this rich language.
-The Spanish program builds fluency and confidence begun in Wood Acres Early School and continues all the way to high school Spanish ISA and honors classes for our graduates.
+The Spanish program builds fluency and confidence begun in Wood Acres Early School and continues all the way to high school Spanish and honors classes for our graduates.